byronxu99/spam-script/README.md

 ### Deployment on scripts.mit.edu
 SSH into Athena and go to your `web_scripts/` directory.
 Clone this repository, `cd` into it, and run `git checkout gh-pages`.

+To update, simply run `git pull` to pull the latest version from Github.

+Make sure that the backend scripts are marked as executable, or else the scripts.mit.edu server will return an error when sending emails!

 # Development
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.